Abandoned & Little-Known Airfields:

 The only photo which has been located of Cannon Field was an undated photo of the airport sign & a possible hangar in the background (courtesy of Richard East).

-Cannon Field was evidently closed at some point between 1946-55,
+Cannon Field was evidently closed at some point between 1947-48, having lasted no more than 4 years,

-as a 1955 street map (courtesy of Kevin Walsh) showed that the area had been densely redeveloped.
+A 1955 street map (courtesy of Kevin Walsh) showed that the area of Cannon Field had been densely redeveloped.

 A 2015 aerial photo showed that the site of Cannon Field had no remaining trace of the airport.